sbutler/ssmenv/README.md

 from.
 If you use the environment variables you can specify paths in any variable that starts with `PARAMETER` (example: `PARAMETER`, `PARAMETER_common`, `PARAMETER_app`, etc).
-If you use the command line then the paths are all the renaming, non-named arguments to the command.
+If you use the command line then the paths are all the remaining, non-named arguments to the command.

 AWS Permissions
 ---------------